danizavtz/tokenAuthDatastore/README.md

 First requirement to run this project is to have google-sdk installed in your instance.
 For this follow the [google documentation](https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu?hl=pt-br)

-After that you should init your google account in your instance `gcloud init`
+After that you should init your google account in your instance

+`$ gcloud init`

 ## Project architecture